What is Tax Base?

 If a country tends to stick to tax only one source such as income tax and does not go on to consider the taxation of other indirect sources such as VAT, the base now narrows.
 This narrowing is a loss of revenue to the government.
 Because of the loss of such revenue, the income of the government reduces, and it may not be able to undertake developmental activities for the welfare of the economy, and this will impede Growth

 #3 – Excludes Exemptions and Tax Relief

-The government may give certain incentives for certain sectors which relieves the ones relying on such occupations, exempt from paying any taxes.
-Furthermore, various incentives and exemptions introduced by the government help the public in saving or investing in those avenues to take advantages of tax exemptions.
-However, this seems to be a disadvantage for the government as it will have the tax base reduced to such an extent which further reduces the revenue to the government.
+The government may give certain incentives for certain sectors, which relieves the ones relying on such occupations, exempt from paying any taxes.
+Furthermore, various incentives and exemptions introduced by the government help the public in saving or investing in those avenues to take advantage of tax exemptions.
+However, this seems to be a disadvantage for the government as it will have the tax base reduced to such an extent, which further reduces the revenue to the government.

 - A manner in which the tax base lags is that it does not go on to consider the exemptions and also the income earned through the shadow economy, thereby reducing the total revenue that would have accrued to the government.